+In previous Sections we estimated analytically and numerically the value of the system critical temperature $T_c$ when initial conditions were close to the paradise state.
+We observed however that when a random initial state $\{x_{ij}(t=0)\}=0$ was used in our numerical simulations then a transition to a phase with a higher energy $\overline{E}=0$ took place at a temperature $T^d$ that was lower than $T^c$.
+Below we discuss the nature of this transition (see also Reference~\onlinecite{2009.10136}).

-{We have observed also that for some range of temperature $0\le T<T^d$ ($T^d$ is another critical temperature, $T^d<T^c$) when we start from random initial condition $\{ x_{ij}\}=0$, then this average fluctuates around zero in time but the mean system energy is $E=-1$ (see Figs.}~\ref{avexx_vs_T}(a)--(b) and \ref{avexx_vs_T}(c)--(d)). {In other words, this energy is the same as the system energy corresponding to paradise (with only positive links) state $\{x_{ij}\}=1$.
-Although the fact, that the state $\{ x_{ij}\}=0$ is stable in time follows from Eq.}~\eqref{eq_MF} {its nature can be seen strange since naively one would expect a picture of disordered system corresponding to the many unbalanced triangles with $E=0$ and not $E=-1$.
-This could mean that ground state of the system is degenerated.}
+For random initial conditions the observed average $\{x_{ij}\}$ fluctuates around zero in time but the mean energy density is $\overline{E}=-1$ (see \Cref{avexx_vs_T}) in low temperatures.
+In other words, this energy is the same as the system energy corresponding to the paradise state (with only positive links) $\{x_{ij}\}=1$.
+This means that the ground state of the system is degenerated \cite{Krawczyk_2017}.
+Although the fact that the state $\{ x_{ij}\}=0$ is stable in time follows from \Cref{eq_MF} its nature can be seen to be strange, since naively one would expect a picture of a disordered system corresponding to many unbalanced triangles with $\overline{E}=0$ and not $\overline{E}=-1$.